Arakan Army: Atrocities against Rohingyas

 On 29 August 2024, CNN reported that, based on eyewitness accounts that they could not independently verify, Rohingya refugees had experienced persecution from the Arakan Army in recent months during the group's Rakhine State offensive against the Myanmar military.
 Numerous Rohingya refugees in Bangladesh's Cox's Bazar camp expressed to CNN the sentiment that the "AA wants to wipe out Rohingyas from Rakhine State".

-Bangladesh's Refugee Relief and Repatriation Commissioner, Mohammed Mizanur Rahman, stated in April 2025 that Rohingya refugees claimed to be fleeing persecution from the Arakan Army who have enabled Arakanese people from Bangaldesh, Nepal and India to settle into Rohingya areas in Rakhine State.
+Bangladesh's Refugee Relief and Repatriation Commissioner, Mohammed Mizanur Rahman, stated in April 2025 that Rohingya refugees claimed to be fleeing persecution from the Arakan Army who have enabled Arakanese people from Bangladesh, Nepal and India to settle into Rohingya areas in Rakhine State.
 Pro-ULA media denied these claims, citing the unsuitability of these areas for settlement amidst active bombings and gunfire.

-On 3 August 2025, the newly formed Arakan Rohingya National Council published photos showing human remains from a massacre allegedly committed by AA against at least 600 Rohingya in Htan Shauk Khan village, Buthidaung Township, on 2 May 2024.
+On 3 August 2025, the newly formed Arakan Rohingya National Council published photos showing human remains from a massacre allegedly committed by AA against between 170-600 Rohingya in Htan Shauk Khan (Hoyyar Siri in Rohingya) village, Buthidaung Township, on 2 May 2024.
+Several women were allegedly raped.
+The attacks reportedly occurred after sightings of Tatmadaw soldiers and ARSA militants.
 AA spokesperson Khaing Thu Kha denied AA's responsibility, calling the allegations a smear campaign stating that the bodies were Tatmadaw soldiers and Muslim conscripts, citing military headwear and boots present in the photos.
 Tatmadaw spokesperson Zaw Min Tun denied its troops were present in the area at the time, while ULA chief administrator Aung Thaung Shwe argued that the village was close to the 551st battalion base where heavy fighting had occurred around that time.

-Some Rohingya have disputed assertions of discrimination by the Arakan Army.
-A local resident in Myebon, told The Irrawaddy that Rohingya can access clinics and markets if they have money, enjoy religious freedom, and face friendlier attitudes than before AA control.
+Some Rohingya disputed assertions of discrimination by the Arakan Army.
+A local resident in Myebon told The Irrawaddy that Rohingya can access clinics and markets if they have money, enjoy religious freedom, and face friendlier attitudes than before AA control.

 Other atrocities

-The Committee to Protect Journalists called on AA to release Border News Agency correspondent, Ma Mudra, after she was accosted by AA on 20 September 2025 while working on a story covering the lack of educational opportunities in ethnic Mro areas of Maungdaw.
+The Committee to Protect Journalists called on the AA to release Border News Agency correspondent, Ma Mudra, after she was accosted by AA on 20 September 2025 while working on a story covering the lack of educational opportunities in ethnic Mro areas of Maungdaw.
 Khaing Thu Kha claimed that she broke the rules of conflict and was being interrogated for security reasons.
 The Bangladesh Border Guard (BGB) has further accused the AA of internal crises and abuses against other ethnic minorities such as the Mro and Tanchangya people, driving some victims to flee to Bangladesh.

+Fortify Rights, a human rights NGO, released a report claiming that the AA was subjecting Hindu, Kamein, Mro and Chakma individuals to forced labor and conscription.
+AA rebutted the accusations as lacking specific evidence and containing "baseless [allegations by] religious extremists".
+In an 2 March 2026 interview with Rajeev Bhattacharyya for The Diplomat, Twan Mrat Naing dismissed allegations of human rights violations against minorities by AA as "accusations [that benefit the narratives of particular groups, especially diaspora activists, who weaponize human rights]," and defended conscription as a "necessary [emergency measure]."